Fractal uncertainty in higher dimensions: The Beurling--Malliavin multiplier problem

 Let $f: \C^d \to \C$ be entire.
 Then $\log |f|$ is a \textit{plurisubharmonic} function.
 A function $u: \C^d \to \R$ is plurisubharmonic if it is upper semicontinuous and its restriction to every complex line is subharmonic.
 Written explicitly, this means that we have the sub-mean value property

 Here $\fint_0^{2\pi} = \frac{1}{2\pi} \int_0^{2\pi}$ is a mean value.
+See the beginning of \S\ref{subsec:pf_prop_Ew_psh} for more discussion of the sub-mean value property and equivalence with the definition in terms of a nonnegative Laplacian.
 A $C^2$ function $u$ is plurisubharmonic if the Hermitian matrix $\left(\frac{\del u}{\del z_j \delbar z_k}\right)$ is positive semidefinite.
 It is an important insight from several complex variables that the best way to think about the log of the magnitude of an entire function is as a general plurisubharmonic function.
 Once again we split the Beurling--Malliavin problem into two steps: the plurisubharmonic BM problem and the analytic BM problem.

 \begin{description}[style=multiline,leftmargin=\widthof{\bfseries $\mc{PSH}$-BM.}+0.25in,align=parright] \item[\namedlabel{BM_higher_dim_step:1}{$\mc{PSH}$-BM}] Find a plurisubharmonic function $u: \C^d \to \R$ such $u|_{\R^d} \leq \omega$, $u(0) = 0$, and $u(\mb x+i\mb y) \leq \sigma|\mb y|$. \item[\namedlabel{BM_higher_dim_step:2}{$\mc{A}$-BM}] Find an entire function $f$ such that $\log |f| \lesssim u$ and $f(0) = 1$. \end{description} This is the same two steps but with plurisubharmonic in place of subharmonic and vectors $\mb x, \mb y$ in place of scalars $x, y$.